Here’s everything about whether deleted Discord messages are really gone:

 What happens when you delete a Discord account?
 The process is going to be similar but not identical.
 When you delete your Discord account, it sends a message to the Discord servers.

 Discord will go through a confirmation process to ensure you aren’t doing this accidentally.
-Once you confirm everything, Discord will nuke the account.
+Once you confirm everything, Discord will nuke the account, and your profile will change to a deleted user.

 You won’t be able to log in with that account anymore, and it will fall off of servers and friends lists.
 I’ll get into that process a little later.